Powerlearnproject/software-engineering-august-2024-cohort-se-assignment-day-2-git-and-github-se-day-2-git-and-github/README.md

 # se-day-2-git-and-github

 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Answer:
+Version control is a system that records changes to files or sets of files over time so that you can recall specific versions later.
+It is essential in software development for tracking code history, collaborating with others, and maintaining the integrity of a project.

+Why GitHub is Popular
+GitHub is a web-based platform that uses Git, a distributed version control system.
+It is popular for several reasons: Collaboration, Hosting and Backup, Community and Open Source, Integration, Documentation and Transparency.
+How Version Control Helps Maintain Project Integrity History Tracking
+Collaboration
+Branching and Merging
+Audit Trail
+Version control, especially with platforms like GitHub, is essential for maintaining project integrity, enabling collaboration, and ensuring the long-term success of software projects.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?